 Gauldie was subsequently issued the honorary rank of Captain by the then Chief of Army, Lieutenant General Jerry Mateparae.
 The role of NZ Army Artist has previously been held by Major Ion Brown, Graham Braddock and the highly regarded World War II artist Major Peter McIntyre.
 Other New Zealand artists such as Garth Tapper, Bill Sutton & Nugent Welch have also added to the tradition of NZ Army art.

 In 2013 Gauldie was commissioned by the Hamilton City Council and the TOTI trust to sculpt a 3.5 meter high public bronze sculpture of Sapper Moore-Jones.
 The project saw Gauldie travel to Anzac Cover to sketch the surrounding area and to gain a better insight into the life and art of Sapper Moore-Jones, who was stationed in Anzac Cove during the Great War.
 Gauldie’s bronze sculpture of Sapper Moore-Jones depicts the artist surveying his line of sight as he sketches an exposed ridge at Anzac Cove.
-The work is due to be unveiled in 2014 in Hamilton, New Zealand.
+The work was unveiled in 2014 in Hamilton, New Zealand.

 The Line of Fire, Sapper Moore-Jones